tytydraco/yessleep/out/My_train_hit_somebody_last_night_.md

 *What the fuck?*

 I slowly glanced down at where the detective had been sitting.
-A viscous red liquid had pooled where he had sat and dripped.
+A viscous red liquid had pooled where he had sat and dripped off the seat.
 Drip.
 Drip.
 Onto a pair of black leather shoes.